Sonwabiso1/HTML-CSS/README.md

 <p>
   Sometimes you might want to showcase code on a webpage.
 Let's say you are writing an article on webpage creation or you want to explain some code syntax.
 Here is an example: we have a sentence with CSS code in the middle.
 We want to highlight that code and make it look like actual code.
 For this, use the code element.
+  Put an opening code tag before the CSS snippet and a closing code tag afterward.
 </p>

 Let's discuss the br and pre elements.
 Usually, when we write code, we can add as many spaces and line breaks as we want, and the browser will ignore them. <br>